Worshipful Company of Scientific Instrument Makers: History

 As with the original Livery Companies it supports the profession and the craft of scientific instrument making, this is achieved through the exchange of ideas and information between members and guests, and also by its charitable donations supporting those in or retired from the profession.

 The Company shares Glazier's Hall with two other Companies.
 The Hall was originally a tea warehouse and is built into the structure of London Bridge.
-Along with the Gunmakers it one of only two Livery Halls outside the boundary of the City of London, albeit only a short way outside.
+Although the Livery Hall appears to be outside the boundary of the City of London, it is actually in the Ward of Bridge and Bridge Without and so linked to the Bridge Ward Club.

-The Livery has a long-standing connection with the Institute of Measurement and Control, the Scientific Instrument Society and a number of other bodies related to measurement.
-It is also linked to the Bridge Ward Club.
+The Livery has a long-standing connection with the Institute of Measurement and Control, the Scientific Instrument Society and a number of other bodies related to measurement such as UKAS, NPL and BSi.

 The history of the Company has been documented in two publications created by Past Masters and these can be downloaded here.

-Coat of Arms
+Coat of arms

 The coat of arms includes two key figures from the area of scientific instrument making, Sir Isaac Newton and Michael Faraday.
 The crest is Minerva the Roman Goddess of wisdom and strategic warfare.
 It is featured in a stained glass window in the Company church St Margaret Lothbury.

 Membership and Governance

-Members, although from diverse areas such as nanotechnology, mechanical engineering, genetics and astronomy, industry and academia, must be connected to science or engineering in some way in order to join.
+Members, although from diverse areas such as nanotechnology, mechanical engineering, genetics and astronomy, industry and academia, must be connected to instrumentation or measurement in some way to join.

-The Company has five levels of membership.
+The Company has four levels of membership.
 Younger members (from 16 years old) who are still studying or in training can be Apprentices.
 This enables them to receive financial and/or mentoring support.
-The next level of membership is Scholar for those in Higher education researching instrumentation.
 The next is Freeman, usually someone who is early in their career; then up to Liveryman who are established in their profession and eligible to serve on the Court and progress to Master.
-Occasionally Honorary Freemen are admitted as a result of serving the Company or profession in some significant way.
+Occasionally, Honorary Freemen are admitted as a result of serving the Company or profession in some significant way.